-Fig. 5: Impact of deferring and dropping thresholds.
+Figure 9: Impact of deferring and dropping thresholds on the system robustness.
 Dropping threshold is denoted by line type and color.

-(e.g., 75%) we obtain the same system robustness with a low dropping threshold (e.g., 25%).
-However, we note that higher dropping threshold can influence the incurred cost of using an HC system, because they prevent wasting time processing unlikely-to-succeed tasks that have been mapped to the system.
-In the rest of experiments, dropping threshold 50% and deferring threshold 90% is used.
+Figure 9 validates the experiment assumption, by showing that using a higher deferring threshold leads to higher system robustness.
+In addition, we observe that if the deferring threshold is chosen high enough, deferring operation prevails dropping and diminishes its influence on the system robustness.
+Specifically, if we choose deferring threshold at 90%, we obtain a similar system robustness, regardless of the initial dropping threshold value.
+It is noteworthy that a higher dropping threshold influences the incurred cost of using an HC system, because they prevent wasting time processing unlikely-to-succeed tasks that have been mapped to the system.
+Based on the experiment, in the rest of evaluations, initial dropping threshold 50% is used.